-- The document Hardware Reference Manual HRM [1] is the user data book of the TOE and contains the relevant module, function and feature description - The document Production and Personalization User Manual [2] contains detailed information about the usage of the Flash Loader - The document Programmers Reference Manual [3] describes the usage and interfaces of the Resource Management System RMS, of the NRG Software and of the RFAPI. - The document [6] Security Guidelines User Manual provides the guidance and recommendations to develop secure software for and secure usage of this TOE. - The document [7] Errata Sheet contains latest updates and corrections of the TOE relevant for the user and it is a kind addendum to the hardware reference manual HRM [1].
+- The document Hardware Reference Manual HRM [1] is the user data book of the TOE and contains the relevant module, function and feature description - The document Production and Personalization User Manual [2] contains detailed information about the usage of the Flash Loader - The document Programmers Reference Manual [3] describes the usage and interfaces of the Resource Management System RMS, of the Mifare Compatible Software MCS and of the RFAPI. - The document asymmetric Cryptographic Library [4] for Crypto@2304T user interface contains all interfaces of the RSA, EC and Toolbox library and are only delivered to the user in case the RSA library and/or the EC library is/are part of the delivered TOE. - The document [5] Crypto@2304T User Manual describes the architecture of cryptographic coprocessor on register level.
+It also provides a functional description of the register architecture, instruction set and gives programming guidance.
+This document is not required if one of Infineon's asymmetric cryptographic libraries ACL is used.
+The ACL takes properly care about the low level hardware interfaces. - The document [6] Security Guidelines User Manual provides the guidance and recommendations to develop secure software for and secure usage of this TOE. - The document [7] Errata Sheet contains latest updates and corrections of the TOE relevant for the user and it is a kind addendum to the hardware reference manual HRM [1].
 The Errata Sheet can be changed during the life cycle of the TOE.
 New Errata Sheet releases are reported in a monthly updated list provided from Infineon Technologies AG to the user.
 This list is not part of the certification process.
-Part of the TOE certification is the released version valid at the point in time the certificate was issued. - The documents covering the Asymmetric Cryptographic Libraries [4-1] and [4-2] for the Crypto@2304T contain a description of all interfaces of the RSA, EC and Toolbox libraries and are only delivered to the user in case the RSA library and/or the EC library is/are part of the delivered TOE.
-Each ACL version has its own user guidance document. - The document [5] Crypto@2304T User Manual describes the architecture of cryptographic coprocessor on register level.
-It also provides a functional description of the register architecture, instruction set and gives programming guidance.
-This document is not required if one of Infineon's asymmetric cryptographic libraries ACL is used.
-The ACL takes properly care about the low level hardware interfaces. - The user guidance for the optional Symmetric Cryptographic Library SCL [16] contains all user interfaces required to have a simplified and secure use of the symmetric cryptographic coprocessor.
-The user guidance document is only delivered if the optional SCL is part of the delivery to the user. - The user guidance for the CIPURSETM Cryptographic Library [17] provides detailed information and the complete application interface for the user for implementation of an OSPTTM compliant PCD / PICC communication solution. - The document references [15-1] or [15-2] for the Hardware Support Library (HSL) for the version v03.12.8812 respectively v03.11.8339 provide an application interface (API) accessing the HSL state machine and abstracting low level properties like special function registers and settings of specific hardware features. - Finally the certification report by BSI may contain an overview of the recommendations to the software developer regarding the secure use of the TOE.
-These recommendations are also included in the ordinary user documentation, the Security Guidelines User Manual [6]. - The user guidance of the optional library NRG is included in the Programmers Reference Manual [3] and in the Security Guidelines [6].
+Part of the TOE certification is the released version valid at the point in time the certificate was issued. - The document reference [15] for the Hardware Support Library (HSL) provides an application interface (API) accessing the HSL state machine and abstracting low level properties like special function registers and settings of specific hardware features. - Finally the certification report by BSI may contain an overview of the recommendations to the software developer regarding the secure use of the TOE.
+These recommendations are also included in the ordinary user documentation, the Security Guidelines User Manual [6]. - The user guidance of the optional library MCS is included in the Programmers Reference Manual [3] and in the Security Guidelines [6]. - The user guidance for the optional Symmetric Cryptographic Library SCL[16] contains all user interfaces required to have a simplified and secure use of the symmetric cryptographic coprocessor.
+This user guidance is only delivered if the optional SCL is part of the delivery to the user. - The user guidance for the CIPURSETM Cryptographic Library [17] provides detailed information and the complete application interface for the user for implementation of an OSPTTM compliant PCD / PICC communication solution.